-Following a recent family trip to Tanigawadake Tenjindaira, I am left pondering how it has managed to elude the international powder destination spotlight for so long.
+Following a family trip to Tanigawadake Tenjindaira last winter, I was left pondering how it has managed to elude the international powder destination spotlight for so long.
 Given its exceptional off-piste terrain and unique points of difference, I would set it apart from not only other resorts within Japan, but around the world.

 A brief chairlift ride following the ropeway placed us on a ridge overlooking an off-piste skier’s paradise.
 Depending on our selected route we could ride directly from the lift to an expanse of tree lines, ridges, gullies and chutes, or put on our skins for a short walk to access more challenging and complex terrain – mostly in the form of exposed faces and bowls.
 The volume and variation of skiable terrain is significant, so much so that even on busy days – which I understand translates to 50 people on a handful of days over the winter – one could still pioneer fresh tracks all day.

 With 750 metres of vertical on each descent we were able to feed back to the ropeway base each time, providing a fast and efficient lapping capability via the 15-minute ropeway.
 I was grateful that every lap didn’t expose me to multiple long and slow chairlift stints that often succeed in reducing my core temperature – something I have long since conceded as a casualty of epic powder days.
 In contrast, being warm, sheltered, having the chance to rest the legs and even smash a go-coffee between laps was a sustainable way to maximise turn time, even during a snowstorm.